douglasgreen/outlines/languages/comparative_grammar.en.md

 - **Turkish**: Adjective precedes the noun.

 The general trend is that in the Romance languages (French, Italian, Portuguese, Spanish), adjectives more commonly follow the noun, though there is flexibility.
 In Germanic languages (Dutch, English, German), adjectives typically precede the noun.
 Esperanto, as a constructed language, follows the pattern of placing the adjective before the noun.
 Latin, with its highly inflected nature, allows for a more flexible word order, including in the placement of adjectives.
 Turkish, unlike most of the other languages listed, places the adjective before the noun, which is consistent with its agglutinative nature.
 Greek offers flexibility similar to Latin, allowing for both orders with varying emphasis or stylistic choices.

+## Indefinite Article

+For these languages, the existence, forms, and usage of the indefinite article (a/an or its equivalent) are as follows:

+- **Dutch**: The indefinite article is "een" and does not change form based on the gender or the initial sound of the noun it precedes.
+- **English**: Uses "a" before words starting with a consonant sound and "an" before words starting with a vowel sound.
+This change is based on the sound of the following word rather than spelling.
+- **Esperanto**: The indefinite article does not exist in Esperanto; nouns can be used without an article to express indefiniteness.
+- **French**: The indefinite articles are "un" (masculine singular), "une" (feminine singular), and "des" (plural for both genders).
+The form changes based on the gender of the noun but not based on the sound of the following word, although in spoken French, "un" can sound like "une" before a vowel due to liaison.
+- **German**: Has "ein" (masculine/neuter singular) and "eine" (feminine singular) as indefinite articles, changing based on the gender of the noun but not the sound of the following word.
+- **Greek**: The indefinite article changes based on gender and number: "ένας" for masculine singular, "μία" for feminine singular, and "ένα" for neuter singular.
+It does not change based on the sound of the following word.
+- **Italian**: Uses "un" before masculine nouns starting with a consonant (except z or s + consonant), "uno" before masculine nouns starting with z or s + consonant, "una" before feminine nouns starting with a consonant, and "un'" before feminine nouns starting with a vowel.
+The form changes based on the gender of the noun and the sound of the following word.
+- **Latin**: Latin does not have indefinite articles.
+- **Portuguese**: The indefinite articles are "um" (masculine singular), "uma" (feminine singular), "uns" (masculine plural), and "umas" (feminine plural).
+The form changes based on the gender and number of the noun but not the sound of the following word.
+- **Spanish**: The indefinite articles are "un" (masculine singular), "una" (feminine singular), "unos" (masculine plural), and "unas" (feminine plural).
+The form changes based on the gender and number of the noun but not the sound of the following word.
+- **Turkish**: Turkish does not use articles in the same way as the other languages listed here.
+Indefiniteness can be implied without the use of a specific article.

+In summary, the usage and form of indefinite articles vary significantly among these languages, with changes based on gender, number, and sometimes the sound of the following word, but not in every language.

+## Definite Article

+The existence, forms, and usage of the definite article (the) in the languages you mentioned are as follows:

+- **Dutch**: Uses "de" for masculine and feminine words, and "het" for neuter words.
+Plural forms for all genders use "de".
+- **English**: Uses "the" for all nouns regardless of their number or gender.
+- **Esperanto**: Has a single definite article "la", which is used regardless of the noun's number or gender.
+The usage of "la" in Esperanto is similar to the usage in English, but there are some differences.
+- **French**: Uses "le" for masculine singular nouns, "la" for feminine singular nouns, and "les" for plural nouns of either gender.
+Before a vowel or mute 'h', "le" and "la" become "l'".
+- **German**: Uses "der" for masculine nouns, "die" for feminine and plural nouns, and "das" for neuter nouns.
+The choice of article depends on the gender and number of the noun as well as the case in which it is used.
+- **Greek**: Has different articles for masculine, feminine, and neuter nouns in singular, dual, and plural forms, which change according to the case (nominative, accusative, genitive, vocative).
+Examples include "ο" (masculine nominative singular), "η" (feminine nominative singular), "το" (neuter nominative singular), "οι" (masculine nominative plural), "αι" (feminine nominative plural), and "τα" (neuter nominative plural).
+- **Italian**: Uses "il" for masculine singular nouns starting with most consonants, "lo" for masculine singular nouns starting with 's' + a consonant or with 'z', "la" for feminine singular nouns, and "i", "gli", and "le" for plural nouns, depending on the gender and the initial letter of the noun.
+- **Latin**: Does not use articles.
+- **Portuguese**: Uses "o" for masculine singular nouns, "a" for feminine singular nouns, and "os", "as" for plural nouns depending on the gender.
+- **Spanish**: Uses "el" for masculine singular nouns, "la" for feminine singular nouns, and "los", "las" for plural nouns depending on the gender.
+- **Turkish**: Does not use articles in the same way as Indo-European languages.
+Definiteness can be implied through context or the use of demonstrative pronouns.

+In summary, the use of definite articles varies significantly among these languages.
+Some languages like English and Esperanto have a single form of the definite article used for all nouns, while others like German, French, and Spanish have multiple forms that vary according to the gender and number of the noun.
+Languages like Latin and Turkish do not use definite articles in the same way as the others listed.